abudeeb/ICS_Attribution_Paper_Replication/README.md

    limitations under the License.
 -->
 ## THIS IS A MODIFIED VERSION OF THE ORIGNIAL READ ME FILE
 ### The instructions for the setup are identical.
-We added information about our work in addition to screeshots at the end
+The folders contain the output of our testing.
+In addition, We added information about our work in addition to screeshots at the end

 # Attributions for ML-based ICS Anomaly Detection